BlackHoods/BlackHoods.github.io/content/post/GoogleCTF2017/inst_prof_p2.md

 #### Introduction

 This post is the second part of the solucion of **Inst Prof**, an initial challenge of the GoogleCTF 2017.
-Basically, the analysis phase was already donein [part1](../inst_prof_p1), so, in this post, we are going to focus with the exploitation phase.
+Basically, the analysis phase was already done in [part1](../inst_prof_p1), so, in this post, we are going to focus with the exploitation phase.

 ---